erikerlandson/verdaccio-openshift/examples/verdaccio-s2i/README.md

 However, a "complete" deployment will usually require some other objects.

-You can create a fully functional verdaccio deployment in OpenShift by installing the objects in the manifest file `verdaccio-s2i-example.yaml` in this tutorial directory:
+You can create a fully functional verdaccio deployment in OpenShift by installing the objects in the manifest file `verdaccio-s2i-example.yaml` in this tutorial directory.
+Note that you will probably want to edit this YMAL to replace `verdaccio.manyangled.dev` with the hostname that you use (refer to the instructions in the tls-cert directory).

 ```sh
 $ cd /path/to/verdaccio-openshift/examples/verdaccio-s2i